ISO 8000 FAQs

 - All identifiers must be ISO 8000-115 compliant

-Do we have to create a new set of data to produce ISO 8000 technical specifications?
+Do we have to create a new set of data to produce ISO 8000 compliant specifications?

-No, the technical data you currently have that sits in your product information system, or you use to populate your website or is written in product PDF documentation can all be used as the source of your ISO 8000 compliant technical specification.
+No, the technical data you currently have that currently sits in your product information system, or you use to populate your website, or is written in product PDF documentation, can all be used as the source of your ISO 8000 compliant technical specification.

 Does this mean competitor manufacturers must standardise terminology?

 No, in this context, a standard technical specification means a technical specification to ISO 8000-110.
 The methodology employed is the foundation for how items can be described in multiple languages without loss of meaning.
-This also allows manufacturers to use terms that are familiar internally and to their existing clients, but also allows for the mapping of those terms to established definitions from the standards that the manufacturer produces their product to, such as ISO 5593 – Rolling Bearings – Vocabulary.
+This also allows manufacturers to use terms that are familiar internally and to their existing clients, but also allows for the mapping of those terms to established definitions from the standards that the manufacturer produces their product to as in the example below:

 Who owns the data?

-ISO 22745, and ISO 8000 assert that the owner of the data is the person who manufactured the product, not the re-seller of the product, nor the end-user of the product.
-That is why KOIOS Master Data is helping manufacturers to create the data that populates an open registry.
+ISO 8000 asserts that the owner of the data is the person who manufactured the product, not the reseller of the product, nor the end-user of the product.
+That is why KOIOS Master Data is helping manufacturers to create the data that populates a federated community.